mmul-it/training/Kubernetes-From-Scratch/Kubernetes-Frontend-Backend.md

    ```

 8. To manually create the service it is possible to use `kubectl expose` to
-   generate the yaml and use with `kubectl create`:
+   generate the yaml and use it with `kubectl create`:

    ```console
    $ kubectl -n fe-be-test delete service backend